Warren8824/RiversideHomeLab/02-active-directory/03-sample-users.md

-# Riverside Manufacturing - User List
+# Riverside Manufacturing - User Creation

  I have used LLM to create a list of 76 sample users to populate this AD structure in order to test the functionality and GPOs and different access levels, this can be found [here](sample_AD_users.csv)